Valley Isle Excursions Haleakala Sunrise

 Starting in February of 2017, Haleakala National Park implemented a reservation system for sunrise viewing from the summit of the crater.
 Without advanced reservations, visitors are not permitted to drive rental cars into the National Park from 3am to 7am.
 If you want to see a sunrise from the top of Haleakala and you didn't secure a permit weeks before your Maui arrival, one of these tours is your only way to get inside the park in the pre-dawn hours.

 Sunrise on Haleakala has gotten SO popular that it is hard to find space on any of these tours if you aren't planning ahead.
 There isn't a tremendous difference between the three tour operators who have permits to run Haleakala Sunrise tours.
 Your decision on which company to go with may come down to taking whichever company still has space available for your date.
 Of the tree companies, Valley Isle Excursions will likely get you to the summit the earliest which is good if you want to do some stargazing while the sky is really dark.
 They include a really nice hot breakfast at the end of the tour, but the restaurant they go to is located all the way down at the bottom of the mountain.
-We do like the Kula Lodge breakfast location better because of its great views ... it is still high on the slopes of Haleakala and that's the place that Polynesian Adventures and Skyline Hawaii stop for breakfast.
+We do like the Kula Lodge breakfast location better because of its great views ... it is still high on the slopes of Haleakala and that's the place that Skyline Hawaii stops for breakfast.
+Polynesian Adventures USED to do breakfast at Kula Lodge, but they recently switched to the Mill House as welll.
+While the Mill House doesn't offer the views you get at Kula Lodge, it IS a very nice restaurant and you wanted to dine there for dinner you'd need reservations WEEKS in advance.

 The road to the summit of Haleakala is not as narrow as the road to Hana, but there are hairpin turns … LOTS of them.
 And driving it in the middle of the night in the dark can be a challenge.
 Actually, if you aren't properly rested, driving can be dangerous.
 Consider one of these tours … you can rest your eyes on the way up instead of having to prop them open with toothpicks and getting white knuckles from holding the steering wheel too tightly.